GOMC-WSU/Workshop/Readme.md

    ```bash
    $ python ./simulation_setup.py
    ```
-8. If you observed Error in the terminal, inspect the `build_error.log` file in common sub-directory.
+8. If you observed an error in the terminal, inspect the `build_error.log` file in the common sub-directory.

 # IMPORTANT: